Kushal007-Bhandari/techlabs-app/README.md

 # TechLabs - Modern React Landing Page

-A professional, modern landing page built with React, TypeScript, and Tailwind CSS.
-This application demonstrates advanced frontend development techniques and includes a functional API integration demo.
+This is my professional, modern landing page built with React, TypeScript, and Tailwind CSS.
+I created this application to demonstrate advanced frontend development techniques and to include a functional Weather API integration demo.

 ## 🚀 Features